USA and the UK

 The completion of the DS-160 Form is the first step in the B2 Tourist Visa application.

-The applicant will need to provide personal information in the form, and will also need to explain the purpose of their visit.
+The applicant will need to provide personal information in the form as well as providing a purpose for their visit.

 After the application has been completed, a verification page will be displayed which you must print out.
 This page will need to be included in your bundle of documents to present the U.S. authorities.